stackleader/stackleader.github.io/_posts/2016-05-27-getting-started-aws-lambda-http-part1.markdown

 }
 {% endhighlight %}

-Now test with an event object containing a new contact.
+Now test with an event object containing a new contact. (note: you will need to modify your test input through <b>Actions->Configure test event</b>)

 Event object:
 {% highlight json %}